privacy-scaling-explorations/pse.dev/articles/ethereum-privacy-pir.md

 [Semaphore](https://docs.semaphore.pse.dev/) leverages this, enabling you to cast a **signal**, which can be a vote or a message, as a provable group member while preserving your anonymity.
 [World ID](https://world.org/world-id) uses Semaphore to allow you to anonymously and securely verify that you are a [real and unique human](https://world.org/blog/developers/the-worldcoin-protocol).

-Group members are stored in a [Lean Incremental Merkle Tree](https://github.com/privacy-scaling-explorations/zk-kit/tree/main/papers/leanimt).
+Group members are stored in a [Lean Incremental Merkle Tree](https://github.com/privacy-scaling-explorations/zk-kit/tree/main/papers/leanimt) (LeanIMT).
 It's a Poseidon-based append-only binary tree, with 32-byte nodes and leaves.

 World ID already has ~12M members, and the tree is too large for users to store and update locally.
 They currently rely on an [indexing service](https://whitepaper.world.org/#verification-process) that retrieves the inclusion proof on behalf of the user.